lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 Same build environment than the one used by the ADX-rp2040 firmware plus the additional conditions stated below.

+### Arduino Pico Core

+This firmware requires the [Arduino Pico Core](https://github.com/earlephilhower) created by Earle F. Philhower, III in order to setup a build chain based on the Arduino IDE.
+Check for installation and configuration instructions at this [link](https://www.upesy.com/blogs/tutorials/install-raspberry-pi-pico-on-arduino-ide-software).

 ### Arduino IDE board configuration

 The following configuration applies for the Arduino IDE when using a Raspberry Pi Pico Wireless